Total Pageviews

 When we got home, the Monkeys were let out of their seat and lined up in a row.
 She crouched down to talk to them, "did you have a lovely day out, did you?
 Good."
 Before going off to sort out the hose to fill up the paddling pool.
 She yanked the hose across the garden, saying "I'll hold the hose while you put the tap on."
 When did my litte girl get so grown up?

-The rest of the afternoon was spent hanging out together in the back garden, Isla stripped down to her bare bottom and sandals, revelling in her naked freedom.
+The rest of the afternoon was spent hanging out together in the back garden, Isla stripped down to her birthday suit and sandals, revelling in her uninhibited freedom.
 We happily ate our lunch in the sunshine, dug up weeds with our matching pink gardening gloves and lined up dozens of garden snails for a race.
 Everytime one would start making some headway, Isla would put him back to the start, they must have been getting very frustrated if they had some place to go!
 After we read some stories we lay on the blanket for a snooze and i put another blanket over her to protect her from the sun.
 She lifted it over our heads, and as the sun shone through and we looked into each others eyes, giggling in our make-shift camp, I wanted to capture that moment forever.
 Our kodak moment when nothing could be more perfect.

 After bath time, Isla tucked monkey up in his new bed (an empty Ariel tablet box we have stuffed with straw) and whispered "shh mummy, he is sleeping" before putting the box carefully by her bedside.
 Her little arms squeezed tightly round my neck as if they were hugging my heart.
 She blew me a kiss and said, "love you mummy".